 You may have heard of a crown and thought of royalty, but this isn’t the only type of crown available.
 At Gentle Dentistry, we provide restorations called porcelain dental crowns, which are restorations made to cap a natural tooth and offer an extra layer of protection and strength to an otherwise weakened or susceptible tooth.
-Dr. Angela Rasmussen and Dr. Amanda del Cueto of Gentle Dentistry in Tampa, Florida, are here to help with restorations such as dental crowns.
+Dr. Angela Rasmussen of Gentle Dentistry in Tampa, Florida, is here to help with restorations such as dental crowns.

 What is a dental crown?